decodableco/examples/pyflink-vector-embeddings/README.md

 The first step is that the CLI will upload and validate the self-contained ZIP archive.
 Right after that the other Decodable resources (secrets + pipeline) specified in the YAML manifest are created and the pipeline is automatically started.

 Once the pipeline is up and running, the MySQL CDC connector performs a so-called initial snapshot of the existing user reviews in the corresponding source database table.
-The PyFlink job transforms the textual user reviews by means of the custom `EMBEDDING` UDF which calls out to the Model Serving App to retrieve the vector embeddings.
+The PyFlink job transforms the textual user reviews by means of the custom UDF - either the `LOCAL_EMBEDDING` or the `REMOTE_EMBEDDING` function - which is used to calculate the vector embeddings.
 The results are written into the collection using the MongoDB connector.

 ### User Reviews Generator